rorycl/nhsht/README.md

 hashsums of the salt + nhs number.
 A default of `8 * runtime.NumCPU()`
 is used, which may be overridden.

-> [!WARNING]
-> Presently the parquet file is only written on completion of the
-> calculations, requiring about 60GB of memory for generating all ~300
-> million English NHS numbers, and a similar amount of disk space.
+By default the program buffers to disk.
+All ~300 million possible English NHS numbers takes about 60GB of memory and a similar amount of disk space with zstd compression.

 > [!CAUTION]
-> Use of this program for sensitive data use cases should first be
+> Audits of this program prior to its use for sensitive data use cases
-> carefully audited.
-The output files should be held securely.
+> should be undertaken.
+Output files should be held securely.

 ## Usage